Get instant quote

 Online rapid prototyping service

-Composing the largest installed base of 3D printers worldwide, FDM is the most widely used technology across most industries, and likely the first process you think of when 3D printing comes up.
+FDM accounts for the largest installed base of 3D printers worldwide.
+It is the most widely used additive technology across industries and is often the first process engineers consider for 3D printing

 3D printing technology tree, highlighting FDM.